JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 ./get_smash.sh
 ```

-The getter script not only clones SMASH, but also takes care of compiling it as a shared library for JETSCAPE.
+This getter script not only clones SMASH, but also takes care of compiling it as a shared library for JETSCAPE.
 On my Macbook from 2018 with 4 docker cores, this took about **4 mins**.

 #### Compiling JETSCAPE with SMASH